Bangalore to Rameshwaram Road Trip: Distance, Time, and Useful Travel Information

 • Kumar Mess, Madurai: If you’re a fan of authentic South Indian non-vegetarian cuisine, Kumar Mess in Madurai is a must-visit.
 Their Chettinad chicken, mutton chukka, and flavorful biryani are highly recommended.

 • Rasikas Grand Fusion, Salem: Rasikas Grand Fusion is a popular multi-cuisine restaurant known for its innovative fusion dishes blending Indian and international flavors.
-With a diverse menu, it offers everything from continental delights to South Indian classics.
+It offers a diverse menu, with everything from continental delights to South Indian classics.

 • O2 Garden Restaurant, Dharmapuri: O2 Garden Restaurant in Dharmapuri is a serene open-air dining spot surrounded by greenery.
 Known for its delicious South Indian and Chinese cuisine, it offers a relaxing atmosphere with cozy outdoor seating.